 You can also save tomato seeds by using a food dehydrator.
 Spread the seeds out in a single layer on the dehydrator tray.
 Depending on the model, you may need to put the seeds on foil so they don't fall through the trays.
 Drying times vary depending on the dehydrator model, but the seeds are usually dry enough in a day or two.
 The key is to use the lowest available setting and keep the seeds as far away from the heat source as possible.

 A third option for saving tomato seeds is just letting them air dry.

-Spread them in a single layer on a baking sheet or foil and put them in a
+Spread them in a single layer on a baking sheet or foil or parchment paper and put them in a

 dry place, preferably away from the humidity of a kitchen.
 In most